kyung-lee-official/nestjs-control-panel/README.md

 ### member-auth

--   [x] Seed.
+-   [x] Seed with email.
 If a member accesses the sign up page, the sign up page should send a `GET /auth/isSeeded` request to check if at least one member exists, if at least one member already exists, return `{ "isSeeded": true }`, frontend then redirects to the sign in page.
         If frontend sends a `GET /auth/seed` request, check if at least one member exists, if at least one member already exists, return `400` bad request.
         If no member exists, create a new member, `email` saved as lower case.
-Create an `admin` role, assign the role to the member.
+Create an `admin` member-role, assign the member-role to the member.
 Create an `everyone` group, and assign the member as the group owner.
-Create a `default` role, any newly created member will be assigned to this role and can't be removed from it.
+Create a `default` member-role, any newly created member will be assigned to this member-role and can't be removed from it.
--   [ ] Sign up a new member, `email` saved in lower case, `CREATE_MEMBER` permission required， and assign the member to the `everyone` group.
+-   [ ] Seed with Google.
--   [x] Members must sign in to apply any operations after the server is seeded.
+-   [ ] Sign up a new member, `email` saved in lower case, `CREATE_MEMBER` permission required, and assign the member to the `everyone` group.
 -   [x] Check if sign-up is available

 #### Google OAuth